offconvex/offconvex.github.io/_posts/2016-03-07-evolution-markov-chains.md

 ## Populations: Infinite = Dynamical System, Finite = Markov Chain

 Given an evolutionary model (which could include stochastic steps), as a first step to understand it we typically assume that the population is  *infinite* and hence all steps are effectively deterministic; we will see an example soon.
-This allows the evolution of the fraction of each type in the population to be modeled as a deterministic {\em dynamical system} from a probability simplex (denoted by $\Delta_m$)  to itself; here $m$ is the number of types.
+This allows the evolution of the fraction of each type in the population to be modeled as a deterministic *dynamical system* from a probability simplex (denoted by $\Delta_m$)  to itself; here $m$ is the number of types.
 However, real populations are  finite and often lend themselves to substantial stochastic effects such as random [genetic drift](https://en.wikipedia.org/wiki/Genetic_drift).

 In order to understand  their limiting behavior as a function of the population size,